 Water sources in Queensland

-When water service providers choose water supply options and plan for secure water supplies, they should consider a mixture of infrastructure and non-infrastructure solutions (e.g. demand management) may be the most cost effective.
+When water service providers choose water supply options and plan for secure water supplies, they should consider a mixture of infrastructure and non-infrastructure solutions (e.g. demand management) should be considered.

 Best practice water security planning should take into account the environmental, social and economic impacts and benefits of water supply options.

 Conventional water sources